Monroe Evening News, Wednesday May 11, 1927, Page 3 Column 4

 The Toledo officials are not at all pleased on account of the fact that the relatives of the late Mrs. Murchy, of that city, brought her remains to Monroe last week without taking out a permit of any kind; and declare had they been aware of the fact in time, they would have made some one "sweat drops of blood" for violating the law.
 The law requires a doctor's certificate, a transit permit and a burial permit in order to prevent the spread of contagious diseases.
 Chief White of the sanitary police force of Toledo was in the city Monday evening and held a lengthy conference with Monroe's board of health in regard to the matter with a view of preventing a recurrence in the future.

-[webmaster note: WHERE are all these doctor's certificates, transit permits and burials permits???]
+[webmaster note: Where are all these doctor's certificates, transit permits and burial permits???]

 From the Monroe Democrat, December 19, 1913

 The result of the state's inspection of the cold storage crop of Christmas turkey would indicate that the great American bird will have to be stuffed with talcum powder and a moth ball under each wing before it is put in the oven.
 Nothing like country cooking.